weiber2002/depositar_statistic/hellop/avr_guide.md

-# this page is for statistics about metadata
+# Metadata Analysis

-In this section, we analyze how many blocks are filled in the metadata.
+In this section, we conduct the examination of the filling rate of metadata blocks.
-We provide statistical data in different domains with percentage and **bar graph**.
+We present statistical information across various domains, showcasing percentages through a **bar graph** for visual clarity.

 ```{note}
 The statistics include